adoptingbitcoin/2021/content/speakers/GillesCardignan.md

 function: Woleet
 img: gillescardignan.png
 twitter: 'gillesCadignan'
-showPage: false
+showPage: true
 ---

 # Gilles Cadignan

-CEO and co-founder of @woleet
-Woleet : DocuSign on Bitcoin
-Woleet : Digital trust minimization service built on a Bitcoin layer 2 crypto OG (2013) translated Mastering Bitcoin in French in 2014 Teaching Bitcoin to MD in digital trust at Univ.
-La Rochelle Active member of the French speaking Bitcoin community
+Gilles is the CEO and co-founder of @Woleet, a company focused on digital trust minimization services built on Bitcoin layer 2.
+As a a crypto OG since 2013 and active member of the French speaking Bitcoin community, he translated Mastering Bitcoin to French in 2014.
+He's also teaching Bitcoin to MD in digital trust at Univ.
+La Rochelle.
 <br><br>

 ## Dive deeper